CDRT/mk_docs/docs/ref/bios/settings/thinkpad/ioportaccess.md

 Microphone
 :  Select whether to enable or disable Microphone (Internal/External/Line-In) in the OS environment.

     !!! note ""
          To enable Microphone, select ‘Enabled’ save the setting.
 Then fully shut down and power on the system.

-     Possible options:
+     Options:

      1. **On** – Default.
      2. Off